scala/scala3/docs/docs/reference/overview.md

 Scala 3 also drops a number of features that were used rarely, or where experience showed that they tended to cause problems in codebases.
 These are listed separately in the [Dropped Features](http://dotty.epfl.ch/docs) section.

 Not included in this overview are changes to meta programming and generic programming.
-So far these have relied on a macro system that had experimental status (`scala.reflect` macros.
+So far these have relied on a macro system that had experimental status (`scala.reflect` macros).
 This macro system will be replaced with a different solution.
 The current state of the design will be described elsewhere.

 <a name="consistency"></a>
 ## Consistency